 This obsession generated some conflicts, including with with Microsoft and Google, both of which had a very different approach.
 They both preferred open systems and intercommunication.

-My Note: I personally believe that, on a long enough time line, an open system will always destroy a closed one (Android sales as of 2018 obliterate iPhone’s).
+I personally believe that, on a long enough time line, an open system will always destroy a closed one (Android sales as of 2018 obliterate iPhone’s).

 As a person, don’t close yourself off (48 Laws of Power: isolation is dangerous).